frontenddogma/web-development-glossary/manuscript/d.md

 : → Denial of Service

 Dot file
 : A file (or folder) that starts with a dot character (for example, /home/user/.config).
 It is treated as hidden, that is, the `ls` command does not display them unless the `-a` flag (`ls -a`) is used.
 In most command-line shells, wildcards will not match files whose names start with “.” unless the wildcard itself starts with an explicit “.”.
-A convention arose of using dotfiles in the user's home directory to store per-user configuration or informational text.&nbsp;[†](#w-hidden-file-dir)
+A convention arose of using dotfiles in the user’s home directory to store per-user configuration or informational text.&nbsp;[†](#w-hidden-file-dir)

 Dot notation
 : One of two ways to access object properties in JavaScript (`objectName.propertyName`), the other being bracket notation.